A new kind of 3D-printed carrot, in the words of its Qatar-based inventors

 Annan and Al Mansoori built upon current masked stereolithography technology – which uses ultraviolet light to set the “inks” – for their 3D printer, which allows fast, bulk printing compared with pre-existing 3D printing methods.

-“[O]ur technology, it supports mass production because it uses ultraviolet light.
+“[Our] technology, it supports mass production because it uses ultraviolet light.
 This type of printing has been done before using ultraviolet light with resin, but it’s never been done before using edible material,” Annan said.

 The two scientists try to explain their project simply and clearly, but they acknowledge that one of the biggest challenges has been making the technology accessible to laypeople.